eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Please note that the differences between these types of attestation are purely legal.
-For example, a diploma may be a QEAA or a non-qualified EAA, depending on whether it is issued by a qualified trust service Provider (QTSP) or by an unqualified one.
-Similarly, an mDL may be issued as a PuB-EAA, a QEAA, or a non-qualified EAA, depending on the legal status of the party issuing mobile driving licenses in each Member State, in addition to being an authorized mDL Provider in accordance with the rules applicable for mDL Providers.
+For example, a diploma may be a QEAA or a non-qualified EAA, depending on whether it is issued by a Qualified Trust Service Provider (QTSP) or by an unqualified one.
+Similarly, an mDL may be issued as a PuB-EAA, a QEAA, or a non-qualified EAA, depending on the legal status of the party issuing mobile driving licenses in each Member State, in addition to being an authorised mDL Provider in accordance with the rules applicable for mDL Providers.

-### 5.2 Available standardized formats
+### 5.2 Available standardised formats

 All attestations can be described to have the following elements: